-The District currently has 34 active continuous read water level recorder wells and hand measures over 130 wells (irrigation, livestock, domestic, and public water supply) each spring and fall.
-A grant from the Nebraska Environmental Trust added 18 of 36 total observation wells this past year.
+The District currently has 36 active continuous read water level recorder wells and hand measures over 130 wells (irrigation, livestock, domestic, and public water supply) each spring and fall.
+A grant from the Nebraska Environmental Trust added 18 of 36 total observation wells in 2018.